Use cases

 Intercom positions itself as “the only helpdesk designed for the AI Agent era.”
 It targets SaaS companies, product-led businesses and general support teams with a technically advanced AI agent, 350+ integrations and broad channel coverage including Slack and Discord.
 The tradeoff: its e-commerce depth is limited, and getting the AI to execute actions like refunds requires custom API development.

 Gorgias was built exclusively for e-commerce.
 17,000 brands use it, most of them on Shopify.
 Its strength is deep native integration: full order history in every ticket, refund processing, subscription management and return handling, all without custom development.
-The tradeoff: the AI is widely described by merchants as handling only basic deflection, and it doesn't work outside Shopify.
+The tradeoff: the AI is often described by merchants as deflection-first, and it doesn’t work outside Shopify.

 Gorgias homepage showing Sell more and resolve support with Conversational AI